admit your strengths

 “His answer was, ‘I will never believe it without probing the nailprints in His hands, without putting my finger in the nailmarks and my hand into His side.’ ” —John 20:25

-Thomas was smarter than the average apostle.
-When Jesus went to the dead Lazarus, He risked His life.
-Thomas understood this and made the great profession of faith: "Let us go along, to die with Him" (Jn 11:16).
-Thomas was intelligent enough to ask Jesus the question which Jesus answered with one of the greatest statements ever made: "I am the Way, and the Truth, and the Life" (Jn 14:6).
-Thomas may have been absent from the upper room on the evening of the day of Jesus' resurrection because he was not so bound up with fear as the other apostles were (see Jn 20:19, 26).
+Thomas was perhaps smarter than the average apostle.
+When Jesus journeyed to raise Lazarus from the dead, He risked His life.
+Thomas understood this and made the great profession of faith: “Let us go along, to die with Him” (Jn 11:16).
+Thomas was intelligent enough to ask Jesus the question which Christ answered with one of the greatest statements ever made: “I am the Way, and the Truth, and the Life” (Jn 14:6).
+Thomas may have been absent from the upper room on the evening of the day of Jesus’ Resurrection because he was not so bound up with fear as were the other apostles (see Jn 20:19, 24, 26).

 However, Thomas did not stay too proud to repent.
 He admitted his sins and his strengths, professed Jesus as his Lord and God (Jn 20:28), received the Holy Spirit at the first Christian Pentecost (Acts 2:4), and became a missionary, martyr, and part of the foundation of the Church (Eph 2:20).

 Admit your sins and strengths.
 Repent and be Thomas’ twin (see Jn 20:24).

 Prayer: Father, I repent of intellectual and spiritual pride.

 Promise: “This means that you are strangers and aliens no longer.
 No, you are fellow citizens of the saints and members of the household of God.” —Eph 2:19

 Praise: “My Lord and my God!”
 (Jn 20:28)